yast/yast-users/doc/use-cases.md

-# Use-cases of the Old YaST Users Module
+# Use-cases of the YaST Users Module

-This document is intended to describe the use-cases of the old YaST Users module.
+This document is intended to describe the use-cases of the YaST Users module.

 Disclaimer: Everything described here is the result of playing with the module's UI.
 It is not based on any official requirements.
 Some customer's use-cases could be overlooked.